Thermodynamic Database

 Assessed Subsystems

-A total of 88 binary and ternary subsystems have been assessed.
+A total of 88 subsystems, including 61 binary and 27 ternary subsystems have been assessed.
 The modeling status is indicated by numbers.
 The systems with number 10 are fully assessed in the whole composition range.
 The higher value shows higher reliability of the system.

 Binary Systems (61)